wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 default   1/1     Configured   10s
 ```

-### Step 4: Deploy our applicaiton
+### Step 4: Deploying our application

-This sample applcaiotn runs a single-replica httpbin as an Istio service taken from this documentation (https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/).
-When deploying an application, you must opt-in to injection by configuring the annotation `sidecar.istio.io/inject=true` setting up the dpeloyment with an Envoy proxy that is the isiot compeont reposbile for inbound and outboud commecutoin to workload it is tied to.
-More informatoin can be found here on all the pieces of the puzzle that is Service Mesh and its architecture: https://docs.openshift.com/container-platform/4.10/service_mesh/v2x/ossm-architecture.html
+This sample application runs a single-replica httpbin as an Istio service taken from this [documentation](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/).
+When deploying an application, you must opt-in to Enovy proxy sidecar injection by configuring the annotation `sidecar.istio.io/inject=true`.
+The Envoy proxy is the Istio component responsible for brokering the in- and outbound communication to the workload (pod) it is tied to.
+More information can be found here on all the pieces of the puzzle that is the [Service Mesh architecture](https://docs.openshift.com/container-platform/4.10/service_mesh/v2x/ossm-architecture.html).

 {{% notice warning %}}
-To make this pod run in OpenShift, we need to  allow it use the SCC of `anyuid` which we'll bind to the `default` service account of the `httpbin` namespce
+To make this pod run in OpenShift, we need to allow it to use the `anyuid` Security Context Constraints (SCC) which we'll bind to the `default` service account of the `httpbin` namespace
 {{% /notice %}}

 ```yaml